-Funeral Benefits

-Personal Loans

-Car & Property Loans

-Term Investments

-Financial Planning

-Tax & Accounting

-Wills & Estates

-www.apsbenefitsgroup.com.au 1300 131 809 info@apsbenefitsgroup.com.au

-CONTENTS

-4 WELCOME Messages from the base SADFOs and local politicians

-RAAF BASE RICHMOND

-6 ABOUT THE BASE A short introduction to RAAF Base Richmond

-KEY ASSETS Squadrons and detachments at RAAF Base Richmond

-- 18 BASE FACILITIES; CHAPLAINS

-- 19 FLYING OPERATIONS; AIR FORCE RESERVE

-- 20 AIR FORCE CADETS

-- 21 AN OLD HOME FOR THE NEW HERC Expanding the C-130J Hercules fleet operated by No.37 Squadron

-- 22 INDUSTRY PARTNERS Some of the defence industry partners you may encounter on base

-RAAF BASE GLENBROOK

-- 24 ABOUT THE BASE A short introduction to RAAF Base Glenbrook

-- 25 A COMMANDING VIEW Glenbrook's historic Officers Mess

-- 26 CLUBS & SPORTS GROUPS Social, welfare and recreation clubs

-- 27 COMMUNITY GROUPS Support groups eager to welcome new members

-38 HOUSING
+CONTENTS 4 WELCOME Messages from the base SADFOs and local politicians RAAF BASE RICHMOND - ABOUT THE BASE A short introduction to RAAF Base Richmond - KEY ASSETS Squadrons and detachments at RAAF Base Richmond - 18 BASE FACILITIES: CHAPLAINS - 19 FLYING OPERATIONS: AIR FORCE RESERVE - 20 AIR FORCE CADETS - 22 INDUSTRY PARTNERS Some of the defence industry partners you may encounter on base RAAF BASE GLENBROOK - 24 ABOUT THE BASE A short introduction to RAAF Base Glenbrook - 25 A COMMANDING VIEW Glenbrook's historic Officers Mess SHARED AMENITIES - 26 CLUBS & SPORTS GROUPS Social, welfare and recreation clubs - 27 COMMUNITY GROUPS Support groups eager to welcome new members

+28 DEFENCE MEMBER AND FAMILY SUPPORT Programs and services to help ADF members and their families

+- 30 THE HAWKESBURY REGION

+- 32 RICHMOND & WINDSOR

+- 33 GLENBROOK & PENRITH CBD

 FAMILIES

-34 LOCAL SERVICES
+- 34 LOCAL SERVICES

-37 HEALTH MATTERS
+- 37 HEALTH MATTERS Services to help manage your family's health

+- Finding a home in your new posting

+- A quick guide to services and amenities

+- HOUSING

 ON THE COVER

-A C-130J Hercules taxi's out for a mission at RAAF Base Richmond.
-PHOTO: SGT David Gibbs.
+RAAF C-130J Hercules aircraft from No.37 Squadron conduct formation flying training.
+PHOTO: SGT Christopher Dickson.

 CONTACTS

 RAAFANSW Publications Pty Ltd, Salamander Bay LPO, PO Box 656, Salamander Bay 2317 EMAIL neil.smith@raafapublications.org.au raafapublications.org.au

-MANAGING DIRECTOR AVM Neil Smith (ret) ADVERTISING EXECUTIVE David Jones EDITOR Sandy McPhie ART DIRECTOR Katie Monin RAAF COMMUNICATIONS ADVISORS
+MANAGING DIRECTOR AVM Neil Smith (ret) ADVERTISING EXECUTIVES

+David Jones & Mike Harris EDITOR Sandy McPhie ART DIRECTOR Katie Monin AAF COMMUNICATIONS ADVISOR Flying Officer Casey Kreutzer MAPS © Koala Cartography

+Sandra Cheetham 0434 081 807

+DIGITAL EDITION

-Earnon Hamilton; Flight Lieutenant Brent Moloney MAPS © Koala Cartography Sandra Cheetham 0434 081 807 DIGITAL EDITION To read this guide online, go to raafapublications. org.au/read-welcome-to-richmond
+To read this guide online, go to raafapublications. org.au/read-welcome-to-richmond

-Finding a home in your new posting

-A quick guide to services and amenities

-Services to help manage your family's health

-28 DEFENCE MEMBER AND FAMILY SUPPORT

-and their families

-MAPS OF THE AREA

-32 RICHMOND & WINDSOR33 GLENBROOK & PENRITH CBD

-30 THE HAWKESBURY REGION

-Programs and services to help ADF members

 DISCLAIMER

 Information in the articles in this guide was current at time of publication but more recent developments should be checked with the relevant Defence and other authorities for currency and any changes to conditions.
 Content appearing in this publication does not necessarily reflect the views or have the endorsement of the Department of Defence or the publisher.
 While every effort has been made to ensure accuracy and currency in the information presented, reliance should not be placed on the content without reference to the relevant authorities.
 No part of this guide may be reproduced without the written consent of RAAFANSW Publications.
 No responsibility is accepted by the publisher for the accuracy of advertisements or information.

+RAAFA PUBLICATIONS

-RAAFA PUBLICATIONS A not-for-profit company wholly owned by the Air Force Association, RAAFANSW Publications Pty Ltd publishes Welcome to Richmond & Glenbrook as service to ADF families and visitors in collaboration with RAAF Base Richmond.
+A not-for-profit company wholly owned by the Air Force Association, RAAFANSW Publications Pty Ltd publishes Welcome to Richmond & Glenbrook as service to ADF families and visitors in collaboration with RAAF Base Richmond.

 EDUCATION

 - 40 EARLY LEARNING NSW childcare and early learning services

 - 42 SCHOOLING The NSW school system

 - 44 DMFS EDUCATION SUPPORT Help available for Defence kids

 VETERANS

 45 THE VETERAN COMMUNITY Support for veterans of all ages

 LIFESTYLE

 48 TIME OUT Explore The Hawkesbury, Blue Mountains, Penrith & Sydney's Greater West

 VALUED SUPPORTERS

 54 A directory of advertisers and sponsors

+WELCOME TO RICHMOND & GLENBOOK